Updated June 2019

 If you’re looking for something a little more romantic and budget-friendly, Luke’s is where you and your partner need to trek.
 Focusing on American cuisine, Luke’s has three different “lunch boxes” on the menu that change each week.
 These deals are available Monday – Friday from 11:30am-2:30pm.
 Past options include pork loin and potato cakes, pork loin with fried quinoa, or a cauliflower persimmon sweet & sour with miso soup.

-The Ravenous Pig has a new “Lush Lunch” with half-price wine bottles during lunch hours Wednesday-Saturday.
-As far as starters go, you can also save on their charcuterie board (down $5 from dinner price) and oysters (down $3).
-For your entree, the lunch Bento Board is a fun way to enjoy your lunch.
-The current Bento Board (pictured in feature image) consists of pumpkin soup, gatherer salad, your choice of chicken or burger slider with fries, and a double chocolate chip cookie.
+The Ravenous Pig has a delectable lunch menu available Wednesday-Saturday from 11:30am-3pm.
+As far as starters go, you can also save on their charcuterie board (down $7 from dinner price).
+For your entree, the lunch Bento Board (pictured in feature image) is a fun way to enjoy your lunch.
+The current Bento Board consists of loaded baked potato soup, house salad, a burger or chicken slider, and a chocolate brownie.

 If you’re a lover of tapas, Bulla does a lunch prix fixe where you can choose from two options: $18 for two courses or $23 for 3 courses.
 Fan favorites include Huevos “Bulla” and the “Bulla” Burger, both available as entree options.
 Churros con Chocolate would be an excellent shareable dessert!